What HVAC Systems Qualify for Tax Credits?

 HVAC Rating Terminology

-• HSPF (Heating Seasonal Performance Factor): This looks at if a heat pump is performing at the right level for heating, particularly during cold snaps and the winter.
+• HSPF (Heating Seasonal Performance Factor): This looks at if a heat pump is performing at the right level for heating, particularly during cold snaps and winter.

 • SEER (Seasonal Energy Efficiency Ratio): Similar to the EER rating, but focusing on seasonal efficiency changes.